With oil sales tied up, South Sudan battles to pay salaries | Headlines

 - Brazil

 Kiir last year directed finance authorities to allocate 5,000 barrels of crude oil per day to regularize salary payments, but that has not yet been implemented.
 South Sudan produces 3.5 billion barrels of oil annually.
-Monthly oil earnings of roughly $57 million cover just a fraction of the government's monthly expenditure of $200 million, according to official figures.
+Monthly oil earnings of roughly USD 57 million cover just a fraction of the government's monthly expenditure of USD 200 million, according to official figures.
 Achuil, the finance minister, gave no details about government debt when he spoke last week.
 Some government critics accuse the government of taking corrupt loans as many are finalized without parliamentary approval.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)